-- 53. Within the sub-region sand and gravel reserves only exist within the NYCC area.
+- 52. Within the sub-region sand and gravel reserves only exist within the NYCC area.
 Both NYCC and the YDNP have reserves of crushed rock.
-The largest overall reserve, over 170mt, is for Carboniferous Limestone which is present in both MPA areas.
-The YDNP also has a reserve of just under 10mt of high PSV stone.
+The largest overall reserve, over 150mt, is for Carboniferous Limestone which is present in both MPA areas.
+The YDNP also has a reserve of around 7mt of high PSV stone.
 In addition to Carboniferous Limestone, NYCC also has much smaller reserves of Magnesian and Jurassic Limestone.
-The trend for all aggregate reserves has been for a gradual decline over time, although some years have seen a slight increase when new permissions have been granted. - 54.
+The trend for all aggregate reserves has been for a gradual decline over time, although some years have seen a slight increase when new permissions have been granted.
+Comparability of the trend in reserves for the NYCC is affected for 2013 by the inclusion of some reserves of Magnesian Limestone in Wakefield, which have been included within NYCC figures for confidentiality reasons and to reflect the fact that, whilst located in Wakefield, the reserves are worked through processing plant located in North Yorkshire. - 53.
 As with sales, the sand and gravel reserve in NYCC is further broken down into a northern distribution area, southwards distribution area and building sand.
-The reserves in all categories have gradually declined over time, with the largest reserve tending to be in the northern distribution area and the smallest in building sand. - 55.
+The reserves in all categories have generally declined over time, although the southwards distribution area reserves increased significantly in 2013 compared with the previous year due to the grant of a new permission at Wykeham Quarry. - 54.
 In accordance with Government advice on landbanks, only reserves for which valid planning permissions are extant are included within the reserve figures presented in the LAA.
-This includes reserves in sites which are currently not working but excludes dormant and inactive sites, (set out under the Planning and Compensation Act 1991 and Environment Act 1995 for which a review is required before operations can commence or resume). - 56.
+This includes reserves in sites which are currently not working but excludes dormant and inactive sites, (set out under the Planning and Compensation Act 1991 and Environment Act 1995 for which a review is required before operations can commence or resume). - 55.
 The only MPA in the sub-region with such sites is NYCC.
 Reserves in dormant sites comprise a range of rock types including sand and gravel, Carboniferous Limestone, Magnesian Limestone and Jurassic Limestone but good data on potentially viable reserves is not available and the assistance of the industry in resolving this uncertainty will be required.
 However, it is likely that the majority of reserves in dormant sites comprise Carboniferous Limestone at sites in Richmondshire (Leyburn area) and Craven (Skipton area), with lesser amounts of Magnesian and Jurassic Limestone.
-Reserves of dormant sand and gravel are likely to be very limited and are not thought to be of concreting quality. - 57.
-Substantial reserves of Carboniferous Limestone are thought to exist in dormant sites in the Leyburn area and working schemes are currently being brought forward by operators in this area to enable access to these.
+Reserves of dormant sand and gravel are likely to be very limited and are not thought to be of concreting quality.

+56. Substantial reserves of Carboniferous Limestone are thought to exist in dormant sites in the Leyburn area and working schemes are currently being brought forward by operators in this area to enable access to these.

-Sand and Crushed Rock (mt) Gravel (mt) Carboniferous limestone Magnesian limestone Jurassic limestone Chalk High PSV North Yorkshire County Council ?
+Sand and Crushed Rock Gravel Carboniferous limestone Magnesian limestone Jurassic limestone Chalk High PSV North Yorkshire County Council ?
 Estimated at in excess of 30mt ? ?
 None - Yorkshire Dales National Park - None - - - None North York Moors National Park - - - - - - City of York Council - - - - - - Total ?
 Estimated at in excess of 30mt ? ?
 None None ii) Marine aggregates